 Have a read of the Vanguard VAP Review

-Consider the State Street Global Advsors DJRE Review
+Consider the State Street Global Advisors DJRE Review

 Recommendation: These are two different products serving two different purposes.
 VAP is the Best Australian Property ETF but DJRE is the Best International Property ETF.
 Decide if you need one (or both!) of these Australian REITs in your ETF portfolio.